Select theme

 For many map styles, icons and symbols are also needed, for example to mark highways and businesses correctly.
 In the Bright-OSM Theme, these symbols are stored in the icons folder in svg format.

-The command line tool spritezero-cli can combine the single SVG files to a spritesheet to optimize loading times.
+The command line tool spritezero-cli can combine the single SVG files to a spritesheet to optimise loading times.

 You can install it globally via npm: